Tasmania Visitor Information

 All major banks can be found around Tasmania.
 They operate under normal working day trading hours, with ATM and EFTPOS facilities available in all major centres.

 Most public areas, shopping centres, accommodation, attractions and restaurants have disabled facilities and services.
 Locations with wheelchair standard tracks include Mt Field, Cradle Valley and Hastings Thermal Springs.
 Several hire car firms offer hand-controlled vehicles.
-Wheelchairs are available for hire from the Red Cross offices in Hobart, Launceston and Burnie.
-NICAN (National Information Communication Awareness Network) has a database of current accessible services and facilities the email address is info@nican.com.au.
-Tasmanian operators offering special facilities are on NICAN's web site.
+Wheelchairs and other mobility aids are available at Surgimed in Hobart.
+NICAN (National Information Communication Awareness Network) has a database of current accessible services and facilities.

 Driving and Distances